James Corden leaving 'The Late Late Show' in 2023 – KION546

 “Seven years ago, James Corden came to the U.S. and took television by storm, with huge creative and comedic swings that resonated in a big way with viewers on-air and online,” said George Cheeks, president and CEO of CBS, in a statement provided to CNN.

-Corden’s show was home to popular segments like “Crosswalk the Musical” and “Carpool Karaoke,” which helped the show generate more than a billion YouTube views and drove conversation around the program, despite its sleepy timeslot.
+Corden’s show was home to popular segments such as “Crosswalk the Musical” and “Carpool Karaoke,” which helped the show generate more than a billion YouTube views and drove conversation around the program, despite its sleepy time slot.

 “In my two years at CBS, I’ve had the privilege to see James’ creative genius up close and experience his valuable partnership with CBS, both as a performer and a producer,” Cheeks added.
 “We wish he could stay longer, but we are very proud he made CBS his American home and that this partnership will extend one more season on ‘The Late Late Show.'”